elizard-beth/SwordAdminv5-Beta/README.md

 # SwordAdminv5-Beta
-Unreleased and unstable versions of Sword Admin v5.
+Unreleased and unstable version of Sword Admin v5.
-Currently, Sword Admin v5 is not yet complete.
-This repository is discontinued.
+~~Currently, Sword Admin v5 is not yet complete.~~ This repository is discontinued.

 ### Unconfirmed advertisment